-STEP FIVE: Tenants
+STEP 5: Tenants

-STEP SIX: Heads of Terms
+STEP 6: Heads of Terms

-There may be other terms which are specific to the property relating to times of use, noise, Car parking and Liquor Licensing.
+There may be other terms which are specific to the property relating to times of use, noise, car parking and liquor licensing.
 Although not a legal requirement, this document is very useful for setting out the main points that have been agreed.
 It is not legally binding but when both parties have agreed terms, the legal process can begin and solicitors instructed.

-STEP SEVEN: Lease or Licence?
+STEP 7: Lease or Licence?

 When dealing with commercial property, there are two main types of rental agreement – that is either a lease or a licence: